pagkly/Zed/Investopedia4/What Is the Knowledge Economy.md

 ## The Knowledge Economy Explained

-Less developed countries tend to have agriculture and manufacturing-based economies.
+Less developed countries tend to have agriculture and [[Manufacturing|manufacturing]]-based economies.
 A developing country has a manufacturing and service-based economy, and developed countries tend to have service-based economies.

 Most countries' [[economies]](https://www.investopedia.com/terms/e/economy.asp) are composed of each of these three major categories of economic activity, but in differing proportions relative to the wealth of that country.
 Examples of knowledge economy activities include research, technical support, and consulting.